Leathers

 short polyps with long stalks, and others without stalks.

-contrast with the main body of the animal.
+main body of the animal.
+They have an amazing

 While their polyps are retracted they appear